ITSLeeds/TDS/messages/ai-guidance.md

 and a PDF version of which can be found attached).

 Using the template should save you time: no need to combine PDFs because the coversheet is already included in the template.
+Note: the 10 page limit is for the main body of the report, and does not include the coversheet, references, or appendices.

 Please do ensure that you are progressing on your coursework: you should be adding content to your .Rmd files and then knitting them to PDFs to